ying1488/media/README.md

 ## Motivation
 In this project , I really wanted to :

-Master data fetching techniques within React and Redux.
+learn more about data fetching techniques within React and Redux.
 Explore the challenges and possibilities of network requests and API integration.

 ## Challenges & Achievements
-Successfully implemented lazy loading to optimize performance for users with limited bandwidth.
+Managed to use lazy loading to optimize performance for users with limited bandwidth.

 ## Future Plans
 Instead of using an external API for artist names and albums name, we will create forms for users to manually insert information of artists and work .